nanoporetech/modkit/book/src/advanced_usage.md

 Arguments:
   <IN_BAM>
           Input BAM with modified base tags.
 If a index is found reads will be sampled evenly across the length of the reference sequence.
+Can be a path to a file or one of `-` or `stdin` to specify a stream from standard input.

 Options:
   -t, --threads <THREADS>